Dmitri Mendeleev and his first published Periodic Table

-In the late 1860's, Mendeleev began working on the periodic table of the elements.
-By arranging all of the 63 elements then known by their atomic weights, he managed to organize them into groups possessing similar properties.
+In the 1860's, Dmitri Ivanovich Mendeleev began working on arranging the elements then known by their atomic weights, to organize them into groups possessing similar properties.
 In 1863 there were 56 known elements with a new element being discovered at a rate of approximately one per year.

 The current popular flat periodic table is generally recognized as descending from his initial efforts, but it is known that he expected a three-dimensional form would be an improvement.

 In1869, Mendeleev made a formal presentation to the Russian Chemical Society, titled The Dependence between the Properties of the Atomic Weights of the Elements, which described elements according to both atomic weight and valence.

 Key parts of his presentation stated that: